laura-arch/walkies-client/README.md

 ## Project Requirements

 This project was built for project three of General Assembly's Full-Stack Software Engineering course.
 The project aim was to build our own API, utilise our growing knowledge of React as well as connecting backend to frontend for the first time.
-The project specs allowed us to take inspiration from complex websites/apps that use data such as AirBnb or Facebook and essentially rebuild it in our own way.
+The project specs allowed us to take inspiration from complex websites/apps that use data such as AirBnb or Facebook, and essentially rebuild it in our own way if we desire.

 ### Table of contents